 If you are wondering if you should cook with palm oil, you should know that palm oil is a great vegetable oil option.
 It has a neutral flavor, is balanced and nutritious.

 Cooking with palm oil gives your food a luscious, fattier, creamier taste.
 Its texture gives food a classy look.
 When used to fry food products, it gives them a crispy and crunchy feel when they are munched.
 Some people opt for it because of the flavor and taste it adds to meals.

 When cooking with palm oil, use a nonsticky pan so that your food won't stick to the pan while cooking.
 It is advisable that you start by first heating the palm oil in a pan at an average heat until it becomes liquid or light.
 After that, add your food to the heated palm oil.

 Cutting down forests to establish palm tree plantations can greatly impact the environment leading to deforestation, pollution and loss of biodiversity

-In countries like Malaysia, Indonesia, and Papua where palm trees are being grown, deforestation in those areas is becoming a common trend.
+Deforestation in countries like Malaysia, Indonesia, and Papua where palm trees are being grown is becoming a common trend.